 Location: Tokyo and Kobe, Japan

 Ashinaga is a nonprofit organization based in Tokyo, Japan, which for over 40 years has been providing financial and emotional support to children who have lost one or both parents due to illness, accident, disaster, or suicide.
 Each year Ashinaga provides scholarships to about 6,000 orphaned students in Japan, and total academic loans and scholarships disbursed exceed US$28 million annually.
 More than 90,000 orphaned students have been able to obtain higher education with help from Ashinaga.
-Ashinaga is looking for IIP interns who can teach English to college students at “Ashinaga Kokoro Juku” (residential facilities for orphaned students who commute to colleges in the Kanto and Kansai areas).
-IIP candidates with interest in education or the East Asian region are encouraged to apply.
+Ashinaga is looking for IIP interns who can teach English and communication skills and test prep strategies to college students at “Ashinaga Kokoro Juku” (residential facilities for orphaned students who commute to colleges in the Kanto and Kansai areas).
+IIP interns will also help students build their confidence and will encourage students to voice their opinions through the English lessons and also through multicultural communication both inside and outside of the classroom.
+IIP interns will have the opportunity to learn about Japanese culture, politics, and economy, etc. through discussions with the students and will have the opportunity to participate in educational activities and lectures during Ashinaga's annual summer camp for orphaned students, and may be directly involved with Ashinaga projects, such as the Ashinaga 100-year Vision of Education Support for Africa, and provide input in the decision-making process of the organization.
+IIP candidates with interest in education or the East Asia are encouraged to apply.
 Japanese language skills would be an asset.
 Two placements have been created for International Internship Program (IIP) interns.

 Location: Nansana, Wakiso, Uganda